digoal/gp_tpch/README.md

 important parameter 'scale' that influences the amount of data.
 It's roughly equal to number of GB of raw data, so to generate 10GB of data just do
+    copy gp_tpch dir to big file system and then:
+    $ ln -s `pwd` /tmp/dss-data
     $ ./dbgen -s 10

 which creates a bunch of .tbl files in Oracle-like CSV format